Birth of CSI

 The passion to make and see a difference in this lifetime plus the deep understanding of the challenges many women, children and adolescents in limited resource settings face, they decided to translate years of talk, research and learning into effective actions in unreached areas, resulting into CSI's Top Five Priorities.

-Together they bring rich experiences, talent, skill, wealth of knowledge, and double-passion to address reproductive, maternal, newborn, child health challenges in marginalized communities; contributing to achievement of global, national, and community goals.
+Together, they bring rich experiences, talent, skill, wealth of knowledge, and double-passion to address reproductive, maternal, newborn, child, and adolescent health challenges in marginalized communities around the world; contributing to achievement of global, national, and community goals including in Baltimore, Maryland.

 The CSI team has grown from this powerful intergenerational duo to a diverse, skilled and dynamic team who embody the passion and uphold CSI values, mission, and vision.
 The CSI Team, mostly volunteers, works with local leaders, healthcare providers, host country governments, local and international nonprofits, business partners, and donors to impact and transform underserved communities.

-CSI is a 501(c)(3) nonprofit humanitarian international organization based in Maryland, USA.
-CSI works to advocate, strengthen and improve the quality, access and delivery (QAD) of respectful health services and information for pregnant women, newborns, children, adolescents and youth in marginalized communities.
+CSI is a 501(c)(3) international nonprofit grassroots humanitarian organization based in Maryland, USA.
+CSI works to advocate, strengthen and improve the quality, access and delivery (QAD) of respectful health services and information for pregnant women, newborns, children, adolescents and youth in marginalized communities in Baltimore and abroad.

 CSI is a member of the World Health Organization Partnership for Maternal, Newborn & Child Health (PMNCH).